adsoncostanzifilho/CSGo_Analyzer/README.md

 easy to analyze your own CS Go data in R.

-You will find at this repository a couple of functions to access and extract all data available on the Steam’s API related to CS GO.
-It was also developed and stored here a Shiny App for you analyse your own data in a more simple way.
+You will find at this repository a couple of functions to access and extract all data available on the Steam’s API related to CS GO, and also a Shiny App for you analyze your own data in a more simple way.

 The functions
 -------------